-- Roof deck (plywood or boards under the shingles): Any signs of leaks, mold, rot or insect damage?
+- Roof deck (plywood or boards under the shingles): Are there any signs of leaks, mold, rot or insect damage?

 - Ventilation: Is it adequate for the attic space and home?
 Are soffit and/or roof vents blocked, restricting airflow?

 - Insulation: Are insulation levels appropriate for the local climate, and is insulation installed properly?
-Any signs of mold or water damage on insulation?
+Are there any signs of mold or water damage on insulation?

 - Service panel: Is the service capacity up to the modern standard of 150 or 200 amps?
 Has the panel model been recalled?
 Are the breakers and wires neat and properly installed?

 - Exposed wiring: What is the wiring type, and how is it installed?
 What does the system use for grounding?
 Are wiring cables properly supported and fastened?

 - Junction boxes: Do all junction boxes (which enclose wire splices) have cable clamps for the incoming cables?
 Are the boxes in accessible locations, and do they have covers?

 - Switches and fixtures: Do switches, light fixtures, ceiling fans and vent fans work properly?

 - Outlets (receptacles): Do multiple receptacles pass the test for proper wiring and grounding?
 Are there GFCI receptacles in all required locations (kitchens, bathrooms, laundry rooms, garages, outdoors, etc.)?

 Plumbing inspections look for signs of leaks, corroded materials and improper pipe configurations.
 Water pressure and drain performance also can indicate potential problems.